 Many claim that it’s perhaps his technique which has caused him to be overlooked; which is a rich statement to make when you consider that Chanderpaul — one of West Indies’ finest batsman — had a similar style of play.
-Steven Smith, who is another fine example of a player who has the most unconventional technique but has managed to prove himself over and over, and is now leading the Australian side in ODIs and Tests.
+Steven Smith, who is another fine example of a player who has the most unconventional technique but he is one of the finest batsmen of the current era.

-Brendon McCullum, Dhoni, AB de Villiers — these players are all an icon of the modern game because they possess an ability to create something which has rarely been seen before; their unconventional shots are a true spectacle.
-So the real question is that, is someone’s uniqueness a threat or something you can capitalize on?
+Brendon McCullum, MS Dhoni, AB de Villiers — these players are icons of the modern game because they possess an ability to create something which has rarely been seen before; their unconventional shots are a true spectacle.
+So the real question is:

 Merit Selection: Blatant Lie!

 When we talk about merit, we talk about performances and statistics.
 Analyze both and you will realize that the claims of ‘merit base selection’ from PCB is utter nonsense.

 Fawad Alam currently averages 55.77 in first-class, which is the 3rd highest among batsmen starting their career in 2000s.
 The only players with better averages are Steve Smith (56.92) and Chiteshwar Pujara (56.77), who are renowned international cricketers, unlike him.
 Both are top-ranked in the longest format of the game.

 In the last 13 seasons, Fawad has proved himself to be not only a good run-scorer but also highly consistent.
 In his last 12 domestic seasons, he averages: 52.82, 53.60, 49.11, 55.27, 97.70, 83.60, 64.00, 62.47, 48.54, 54.83, 71.90, 56.00, 55.44.